openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    nullish value
    lazy operator

 A compile-time error occurs if the left-hand-side expression is not a reference type.

-The type of a nullish-coalescing expression is the least upper bound (see :ref:`Least Upper Bound`) of the non-nullish variant of the types of the left-hand-side expression and of the right-hand-side expression.
+The type of a nullish-coalescing expression is the *least upper bound* (see :ref:`Least Upper Bound`) of the non-nullish variant of the types of the left-hand-side and right-hand-side expressions.

 The following example represents the semantics of a nullish-coalescing
 expression: